Freda Wells

 "Take care of the little things and the big things will take care of themselves" ~ Emily Dickinson.

-Deputy-Mayor of Wellington City Laurie Foon spoke first - to welcome everyone and shared several greatexamples of good citizening happening right now in Wellington.
-Foon energised the room with a vivacious energy and many people commented how impressed they were with her sharp and positive talk.
-The examples of good citizen work happening locally that she shared, were a powerful reminder that our media so often focus on 'bad news', such a disservice to the impactful work that is happening all around us in our communities, as well as to our collective nervous systems.
+Deputy-Mayor of Wellington City Laurie Foon spoke first, welcoming everyone and then sharing several great examples of good citizening happening right now in Wellington.
+Foon energised the room with her vivacious energy, and many people commented later on, how impressed they were with her astute and galvanising words.
+The examples she shared of good citizen work happening locally, were a powerful reminder that our media so often focus on 'bad news', such a disservice to the impactful work that is happening all around us in our communities, as well as to our collective nervous systems.

 Jon Alexander - Author of Citizens

-The early start for Jon on he opposite side of the world in London, didn't dappen his signature high levels of beng fully present, and irrepressibly driven to connect peopl with their ability to shape things fo the collective.
-Jon is a natural at bringing a sense of fun to a topic - famously desribed as, 'an evidence-based optimist.'
-Jon stepped us through the framework of the subject-consumer-citizen story - a well-researched idea that has been refined over the course of his three masters degrees and deep involvement with practice in the field of social innovation and change.
-A compelling example he shared of reignition of citizenship is the G0V zero in Taiwan involving his favourite, "hacker turned Minister turned mentor" - Audrey Tang.
+The early start for Jon on the opposite side of the world in London, didn't dampen his signature high levels of being fully present, and irrepressibly driven to connect people with their ability to shape things for the collective.
+Jon is naturally engaging - famously described as, 'an evidence-based optimist.'
+Jon stepped us through the framework of the subject-consumer-citizen story, a well-researched idea that has been refined over the course of his three masters degrees and deep involvement with practice in the field of social innovation and change.
+A noteworthy example of citizenship that he shared was the G0V zero in Taiwan, involving his favourite, "hacker turned Minister turned mentor" - Audrey Tang.

 In a nutshell - Jon's work describes the three dominant stories that humans have told themselves throughout history about who we are as a society: